The Ruth Bader Ginsburg &

 The first initiative under the new program is the creation of two three-year, $300,000 Fellowship grants for a total commitment of $600,000:

-- The Ruth Bader Ginsburg Fellowship will support the career advancement of an early-career female pancreatic cancer researcher.
+- Lustgarten Foundation-AACR Career Development Award for Pancreatic Cancer Research, in Honor of Ruth Bader Ginsburg will support the career advancement of an early-career female pancreatic cancer researcher.

-- The John Lewis Fellowship will support an early-career pancreatic cancer researcher from an under-represented minority group or studying under-represented minority groups.
+- Lustgarten Foundation-AACR Career Development Award for Pancreatic Cancer Research, in Honor of John Robert Lewis will support an early-career pancreatic cancer researcher from an under-represented minority group.

 Pancreatic cancer is diagnosed in men and women at roughly the same rate but affects around 20 percent more Blacks than whites.
 Through the Ruth Bader Ginsburg & John Lewis Pancreatic Cancer Research Program, the Lustgarten Foundation seeks to help close the gap in the number of early-career women and minorities applying for and receiving funding to study pancreatic cancer and conducting research leading to better understanding and treatment of the disease.